 How can you finance your business’s growth plan?

 Lack of working capital can constrain the growth of many early-stage businesses.
-Founders may have made significant early investments in building the business, leaving them with little or no capital to finance subsequent growth.
-At the same time, the flexible and mostly beneficial financing environment of the past few years is changing, with venture capital funding significantly diminished.
-Cash flow- or asset-based loans can be a tool to finance future growth.
+Founders may have made significant early investment in building the business, leaving them with little or no capital to finance its subsequent growth.
+Meanwhile, the flexible and mostly beneficial financing environment of recent years has given way to a significant retreat in venture capital funding.
+Cashflow- or asset-based loans can be an alternative tool to finance future growth.

-The terms of cash flow-based loans are based on the strength of the company’s cash flows, while asset-based loans consider balance sheet assets, such as property or plant and machinery (the latter is considered as secured lending).
-Such loans may also be taken out by a fund or holding company further up the ownership chain, which can keep the leverage off the balance sheet of the operating company.
-This is known as HoldCo financing or NAV financing.
+The terms of cashflow-based loans are based on the strength of the company’s cashflow, while asset-based loans depend on balance sheet assets such as real estate or plant and machinery (the latter is considered to be secured lending).
+Such loans may also be taken out by a fund or holding company further up the ownership chain, which can keep the leverage off the balance sheet of the operating company, a structure known as known as HoldCo financing or net asset value financing.

 Both types of borrowing offer businesses access to a credit line to meet their liquidity and investment needs, and can offer a fast and flexible form of funding, available in multiple currencies, borrowing volumes and loan durations.
 Cash flow loans tend to suit asset-light businesses with secure and stable cash flows, while asset-based loans are better for companies with strong balance sheets, or whose cash flows may be unpredictable.
 The interest rate and amount of borrowing depends on the cash flow profile or the value and liquidity of the assets used as collateral.
 This may change over time if cash flows or the value of the asset(s) changes.